Our Focus on Healthy and Safe Cities

 During the previous 12 months, the League engaged in a task force with representatives of the home building industry in an attempt to formulate a joint legislative proposal to remove unnecessary regulatory barriers to housing construction.
 We also participated in some state administration stakeholder meetings to discuss this issue, which have not yet led to any specific housing or California Environmental Quality Act (CEQA) reform proposals.
 Both of these efforts led the League to develop a number of legislative proposals that have been approved by the League board to reward cities that make certain commitments to land supplies for market rate and affordable housing.
 The League has not endorsed any new one-size-fits-all mandates in this area, but we believe our package would significantly advance this goal.

-We continue to work with homebuilders, environmental groups, counties and the
+We continue to work with homebuilders, environmental groups,

 local councils of government to refine housing proposals that will increase affordability and supply across the state.
 This year’s infrastructure discussion presents a real opportunity to advance this goal, because housing is integrally connected to our infrastructure investments.